The 141st Day of the Year

 Record Low: 32 – 1907

 As the fifth high-pressure system of the month becomes fully entrenched, today brings a slight increase in the possibility of a high just in the 50s: ten percent of the years get that cold.
-Most of the time (85 percent of the time), however, May 21st is in the 70s or 80s, with 60s occurring the remaining five percent.
-Two years out of three, the Strawberry Rains let up on May 21st, and this date records just a 35 percent chance for showers.
+Most of the time (85 percent of the time), however, May 21 is in the 70s or 80s, with 60s occurring the remaining five percent.
+Two years out of three, the Strawberry Rains let up on May 21, and this date records just a 35 percent chance of showers.
 Skies are at least partly cloudy 70 percent of the time.

 This final week of May, the dense shade has moved up all the way from its source along the Gulf of Mexico high into the northern United States.
 Osage and black walnut flowers come down in the rain across the East Coast as leaves continue to expand.
 In the South, Spanish moss grows its small flowers in the axils of leaves.

 Out in the sun, elderberry bushes flower along the highways.
 Cow vetch, wild parsnips, poison hemlock, angelica, motherwort, blackberries, yarrow and the rough Canadian thistles bloom.
 Black raspberries set their fruit.
 The corn has usually sprouted in the fields, and farmers are taking the first cut of alfalfa.